-To form a better first impression you can modify things like your clothing style, posture, conversational topics and more (source).
+To form a better first impression, you can modify your clothing style, posture, conversational topics, and more. (source)

 This is no different when a retail buyer goes to a showing and sees a house for the first time.

-What many forget is, that not only the product (the house) needs to make a good first impression but also the realtor, the real estate investor or directly the private owner.
+Many forget that not only the product (the house) needs to make a good first impression but also the realtor, the real estate investor, or directly the private owner.

-With regards to the product (the property) it is no wonder that 80% of potential buyers know if a property is right for them as soon as they step inside (source).
+Regarding the product (the property), it is no wonder that 80% of potential buyers know if a property is right for them as soon as they step inside. (source)

-So, to make a decision that fast for something as complex as a house, something unconscious seems to be going on here.
+So, to make a fast decision for something as complex as a house, something unconscious seems to be going on here.

 And yet this is indirectly confirmed in a study called “Unconscious Thought Theory” from 2006.

-It explains how people make unconscious decisions when they have to deal with complicated choices (e.g. buying property).
+It explains how people make unconscious decisions when dealing with complicated choices (e.g., buying property).

-Now, you may realize why it’s so important to prepare the property for sale before it is put on the market.
+Now, you may realize why it’s essential to prepare the property for sale before it is on the market.

 Prepare Your Home for the Real Estate Market

-As a consequence from the above psychological facts mentioned you want to focus your attention on the most noticeable and obvious areas that can influence the first impression of a potential buyer, such as:
+As a consequence of the above psychological facts mentioned, you want to focus your attention on the most noticeable and obvious areas that can influence the first impression of a potential buyer, such as:

 - The front door